Esshahn/pyscraper/README.md

 ## 1.01

 - sender and recipient emails can now be different
-- you can specifiy a different email for each product search
+- you can specify a different email for each product search

 ## 1.0